 What's going on in one of Thailand's fastest growing cities?
-The city where I think most teachers would love to work if only the salaries were better.
+The city where I think a lot more teachers would love to work if only the salaries were better.

 The Lonely Planet guidebook says......?